eahlberg/needle-count/README.md

 For Nix users, `shell.nix` provides all the tools needed.

-For non-Nix users, the easiest way would probably be to follow the instructions for the respective tools:
+For instructions on how to install the required tools for non-Nix users, follow the tools' respective instructions at:
  - [cabal](https://cabal.readthedocs.io/en/stable/getting-started.html)
  - [dotnet](https://dotnet.microsoft.com/en-us/download)